MithileshGungah/Data-Science-Portfolio/AtlasWorks AI Policy Assistant/README.md

 <img src="img/Reasoning.png" alt="Reasoning" width="880"/>

-This image explains the internal LangGraph orchestration process.
+This diagram illustrates the internal orchestration logic of the LangGraph agent.

-The reasoning layer determines:
+The system evaluates:
 - Whether retrieved context is sufficient for RAG
-- Whether confidence thresholds are met
+- Whether confidence thresholds are satisfied
-- Whether routing should remain in RAG or shift to fallback mechanisms
+- Whether routing should remain in RAG or transition to fallback pathways

-This ensures deterministic and explainable decision-making rather than opaque LLM-only behavior.
+This ensures deterministic, explainable reasoning rather than opaque generation.

 ---